-The loss of tax exempt status on the income was legislated to bring the use of transition to retirement income streams closer to their original intent of helping members transition to retirement by supplementing their income with pension payments as they phase out working full time.
+The loss of tax exempt status on the income was legislated to bring the use of these income streams closer to their original intent.
+That is, helping members transition into retirement by supplementing their income with pension payments as they phase out working full time.
 Furthermore, realised capital gains derived from assets supporting transition to retirement income streams, were designed to aid members as you reduce your working hours.

 Generally, members will now be more likely to start a transition to retirement income stream to achieve a target level of personal income as opposed to rolling over as much as possible into a transition to retirement income stream before retirement in order to gain tax-free earnings in their fund.

-There are now three main reasons for starting a transition to retirement income stream that don’t factor its tax status as a consideration.
+There are now three main reasons for starting a transition to retirement income stream that don’t factor its tax status as a consideration:

 - Lastly, maintaining current income levels by salary sacrificing into super and receiving pension payments that reduce tax liabilities and increases super balances is also a reason for some.

 It is important to be certain of retirement strategies and objective, and how it fits into a full retirement plan before starting to transition into retirement.
-If an individual receiving a transition to retirement income stream dies and they haven’t documented that they would like the transition to retirement income stream to continue to their beneficiary, such as a spouse, then the transition to retirement income stream will stop.
+If an individual receiving a transition to retirement income stream dies and they haven’t documented that they would like the income stream to continue to their beneficiary, such as a spouse, then the transition to retirement income stream will stop.
 Read our information on superannuation estate planning to learn more.